hendrtd/comp-2210/docs/modules/m0/hands-on/ide.md

 tools necessary for you to write a program as a
 [text file](https://en.wikipedia.org/wiki/Text_file), translate the program into an executable form, and then run/execute the program on a computer.
-For the purposes of this course it's important to choose a development that is a ["Goldilocks fit"](https://en.wikipedia.org/wiki/Goldilocks_principle) for you -- not too little, not too much, but just right.
+For the purposes of this course it will be important to choose a development that is a ["Goldilocks fit"](https://en.wikipedia.org/wiki/Goldilocks_principle) for you -- not too little, not too much, but just right.

-After the discussion below I offer a suggestion of how you might make your choice of a development environment for this course.
+After the sections below I offer a suggestion on how you might choose a development environment for this course.

 ## Java Development Kit (JDK)